 This Indian Standard (Second Revision) was adopted by the Bureau of Indian Standards after the draft finalized by the Mining Techniques and Equipment Sectional Committee had been approved by the Mechanical Engineering Divisional Council.

 This standard was first published in 1976 and then subsequently revised in 1988.
-The present revision has been taken up with a view to incorporate the modification found necessary as a result of experience gained in the use of this standard.
+This revision has been taken up with a view to incorporate the modification found necessary as a result of experience gained in the use of this standard.
 Also, in this revision, the standard has been brought into the latest style and format of Indian Standards, and references to Indian Standards, wherever applicable have been updated.
 BIS certification marking clause has been modified to align with the revised Bureau of Indian Standard Act, 2016.
 The following major modifications have been incorporated in this revision of the standard.

 A reference clause has been added mentioning the latest version of all the referred standards.

-The composition of the Committee responsible for the formulation of this standard is listed in Annex A.
+The composition of the Committee responsible for the formulation of this standard is given in Annex A.

 For the purpose of deciding whether a particular requirement of this standard is complied with, the final value, observed or calculated, expressing the result of a. test or analysis, shall be rounded off in accordance with IS 2 : 2022 ‘Rules for rounding off numerical values (second revision)’.
 The number of significant places retained in the rounded-off value should be the same as that of the specified value in this standard.